Keeping Deer Out of the Garden

 You don't want that to happen to you!
 You may be struggling to come up with ways to protect your garden from deer, unless you have the budget to hire a contractor to build a good deer fence.
 Deer fences need to be at least eight feet high to present a real barrier for jumping, although fences made from solid materials like slats can be as low as six feet.
 (Deer see solid fences as more of a barrier because it's hard for them to tell what is on the other side, which dissuades them from leaping over the fence.)

-If you don't have the money for that in your budget right now, it doesn't mean that your garden is at the mercy of the neighborhood ungulates, or that you need to sit on the porch with a shotgun waiting for them to prowl around.
+If you don't have the money for that right now, it doesn't mean that your garden is at the mercy of the neighborhood ungulates, or that you need to sit on the porch with a shotgun waiting for them to prowl around.
 (In fact, please don't: it's important to respect the dates of hunting season and it's probably not legal for you to fire a shotgun in your neighborhood.
 Contact your local fish and game department for specific information about hunting.)

 Lots of hardware and nursery suppliers sell cages for this purpose, but you can make your own just as easily with chicken wire or deer wire, and they will be much less expensive.
 Purchase a big roll and cut a length to size, using garden stakes to hold it up around the tree.
-If you really hate the look of cages, consider just applying them overnight, which is when deer do the most damage.
+If you really hate the look of cages, consider just installing them overnight, which is when deer do the most damage.
 There's no guarantee your plants won't get munched during the day, of course, but the risk is much lower.

 Add some smelly herbs in containers, too.
-Sage, chives, peppers, and other pungent herbs are really useful for cooking, and they're also great deer repellants.
+Sage, chives, peppers, and other pungent herbs are really useful for cooking, and they're also great deer repellents.
 The strong scent is unappealing, and you can scatter the containers around the garden to keep the deer at bay, moving them as necessary in response to changes in deer activity.